-The Alice Challenge invites middle and high school students in the Pittsburgh region to create 3D animations, engaging games, or immersive experiences using the Alice programming environment.
+The Alice Challenge invites middle and high school students to create 3D animations, engaging games, or immersive experiences using the Alice programming environment.
 Alice helps students develop technical skills and encourages them to explore their creativity, all while making something meaningful.
 Entries will be judged by real game designers and industry experts.
 Subscribe to updates about the Alice Challenge here.

 Thank you to all of the students who submitted to the Alice Challenge!

 We received submissions from over 70 students as part of the inaugural Alice Challenge.
 Students in grades 5 – 12 residing in the Pittsburgh region submitted Alice projects as entries to the Animation, Game, or Good Neighbor competition categories described below

 Thank you to everyone who took part!
 We are grateful to all of the students, educators, partners and volunteers for making this an amazing inaugural event.
 Read more about the first challenge here and take a look at all of the amazing work created!

 Competition Categories and Prizes

 To enter the competition, students can use Alice 2 or Alice 3 to create projects for one of the competition categories: